-Remember that the genetic code is "read" in "words" of three letters each (codons).
+is "read" in "words" of three letters each (codons).
 Insertions or deletions can change the reading frame by changing the groupings of nucleotides that are read during translation.
-This insertion mutation has caused a frameshift mutation.
-It has changed the reading frame of the DNA sequence.
-As a result, the DNA codes for a different set of amino acids.

 B. RESULTS OF SEQUENCE MUTATIONS

 1. SILENT- A mutation is silent when it has no effect on a gene's function.
 Point mutations are often silent because the genetic code is redundant (each amino acid has multiple codons).